chenxing3/Waveman/README.md

 Almost the log file also in the logs except step1.
 ResVggNet and VggNet networks in the model.py in the folder utils.

+## License
+Code and audio data are available for research purposes only.
+For any other use of the software or data, please contact the us.